Call for Scores

 We generally receive many more pieces than we have the possibility of performing.
 Please consider the following guidelines carefully:

 - Pieces for choir should be scored for SATB or SSATB with minimal divisi.
 Both accompanied and unaccompanied pieces are accepted, with the exception of music for Compline, which should be unaccompanied.

 - We can also accept shorter pieces for use as introits scored for upper or lower voices alone, though these should be unaccompanied.

 - Music should be appropriate for regular use in church services, written at a level of difficulty that is appropriate for a single rehearsal before each service.

 - Music should be submitted as a PDF generated directly from a music typesetter.
 Scans of pre-printed or handwritten scores will not be accepted.

 - The composer must gain appropriate written permission to use any texts currently under copyright before submitting their entry.

 - Works might celebrate, reflect or focus upon the season of Easter, the establishment of the church, the life of St Pancras or of saints in general, or Pentecost.

 - We are looking for works which are idiomatic and effective; works which are written to be performed in services, to be contemplative, inspiring, uplifting and which are able to act as a point of focus.

-- Some of the best works to come through the Call are comparatively simple; this is particularly important for works that we hope will become a regular feature in the repertoire of church choirs.
+- Some of the most effective works are comparatively simple; this is particularly important for works that we hope will become a regular feature in the repertoire of church choirs.